 Determination of Appropriateness

 Prior to preparing an application for funds, applicants are strongly advised to determine if the proposed project is an eligible activity as defined by HUD regulations.
-Projects must result in the creation of safe, sanitary, decent and affordable housing to low- and moderate-income persons and households who earn at or below 80% of the median income.
+CDBG projects must meet one of the three National Objectives.

 Deadline for Submission